gormanlearncode/learncode/tutorial6/README.md

 That the main requirements pf a PWA APP.
 I would suggest that you will want to lock down your page size so it does not scroll.
 This will give an experiance more like an App than a webpage.
 You can do this by setting your root div, or Backdrop css style, to take up all the page with, style="position:absolute;top:0px;bottom:0px;left:0px;right:0px;overflow:hidden;".

-Note: That here I have cheated a little, including some of the css directly in the html file.
-I could have also put it in the style.css file.

 index.html
 ```html